noahweasley/Node-User-Settings/README.md

 A universal but simple node library to implement user settings, but originally built to work with Electron.js.

-## Features
+## Features 🌺

 ---

 - Easy to setup and use
 - Synchronous functions available
 - Asynchronous functions available
 - Callback-based functions available

+## Notice 👀

+---

 _Hey ! *Node User Settings* needs stars on the main repository on Github, please star the project [repository](https://github.com/noahweasley/Node-User-Settings.git), if you like this little package and you are using it any of your projects.
 Also don't forget to follow me [Noah](https://github.com/noahweasley).
 Thank you_

-## Getting Started
+## Getting Started ☕

 ---

-### Installation
+### Installation 💻

 ---